How to use MailChimp to send WordPress blog posts by email

 Dedicated mailing list platforms

-MailChimp is the world’s leading mailing list provider, and is free until you have 2,000 subscribers.
-This article explains how to use MailChimp to send WordPress blog posts by email.
-The basic method described in this tutorial will work for wordpress.com or self-hosted wordpress.org sites.
+MailChimp is the world’s leading mailing list provider and is free until you have 2,000 subscribers.
+Next, I will describe 2 easy methods to set up MailChimp to send WordPress blog posts by email.
+Read through both and choose the method that best matches your needs.

 Create a MailChimp account